anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

 A feature can be in Alpha, Beta or GA stage:

 - Alpha features are disabled by default, may be buggy, and support may be dropped
-- Beta features are enabled by default, are well tested, and support will not be dropped (although breaking API changes may happen)
+- Beta features are disabled by default, are well tested, and support will not be dropped (although breaking API changes may happen).
+Any existing Beta feature as of 1.24 will continue to be enabled by default, but new beta APIs and features will not be enabled by default.
 - GA features are stable, always enabled and cannot be disabled.

 The policy for RA2 to include Kubernetes features as mandatory is:

-   Only features that are either in Beta or GA stage can be made mandatory, subject to RA2 requirements.
+   Only features that are either in GA stage (or Beta before 1.24) can be made mandatory, subject to RA2 requirements.

 A list of feature gates is available
 `here <https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/#feature-gates>`__.